Diversifying the Mixture-of-Experts Representation for Language Models with Orthogonal Optimizer: Analysis

 \subsection{Ablation Study: Number of Experts}

-The number of experts in the MoE architecture is a crucial hyperparameter that affects the performance of the OMoE optimizer.
-We conducted experiments on fine-tuning BERT by varying the number of experts and observed a highly correlated relationship between the number of experts and the performance of OMoE.
-As shown in Figure~\ref{fig:num_expert}, we found that the network performance remains acceptable until the number of experts is increased to a specific value, beyond which the average subspaces become too complex to be orthogonal.
+The number of experts in the MoE architecture is a crucial hyperparameter affecting the OMoE optimizer's performance.
+We conducted experiments on fine-tuning BERT by varying the number of experts.
+As shown in Figure~\ref{fig:num_expert}, the network performance remains acceptable until the number of experts is increased to a specific value, beyond which the average subspace becomes too complex to be orthogonal.
 This suggests that the effectiveness of OMoE optimizer may saturate beyond a certain number of experts, and adding more experts may not provide further performance improvement.
 Moreover, the increasing number of experts also means an increase in network capacity, which can lead to overfitting.
 We noticed that the input sent to each expert becomes fewer when there are more experts in the MoE architecture, as the tokens within a mini-batch are fixed.
 This results in insufficient input data being collected by the projector to represent the subspace accurately.
 Hence, the OMoE optimizer may not work well when the number of experts is too large, and the projector may fail to capture the necessary information to ensure optimal performance.